horia141/horia141.github.io/_drafts/raynor.md

 Tutorial
 ---

+Raynor is available on NPM as [raynor](https://www.npmjs.com/package/raynor).
+It's enough to install it via `npm install --save raynor`.
+Since it's written with TypeScript, it already contains its `.d.ts` files, so there's nothing extra for you to do.

 Raynor deals with one type of object of its own - the _marshaller_.
 It is the object which does the transformation and checking mentioned in the interface, through the `extract` method.
 It can act both ways, however.
 So, in our example `um` can also transform `u` back into a regular JS object, through the `pack` method.
 All marshallers are derived from the `Marshaller<T>` interface, which is quite small, and looks like this: